santiagotena/santiagotena/README.md

-**`Software Engineering Student`**
+**`Software Engineer`**

-A biotechnology engineer and life science professional in the process of becoming a software developer.
+A biotechnology engineer and life science professional turned software developer.

-My aim is to become a full-stack developer.

 In this profile you can find my projects from:
   * 42 Wolfsburg Software Engineering School